fw-ai-external/aiml/packages/micromark-extension-aiml-jsx/readme.md

 To support all MDX features,
 use [`micromark-extension-mdxjs`][github-micromark-extension-mdxjs] instead.

-When you need a syntax tree,
-combine this package with [`mdast-util-mdx-jsx`][github-mdast-util-mdx-jsx].

 All these packages are used in [`remark-mdx`][mdxjs-remark-mdx], which focusses on making it easier to transform content by abstracting these internals away.